TRADITIONAL YANG STYLE TAI CHI CHUAN

 Brief Historical Background

 However, in the world today, there are many versions of the Long Form.
-Different masters have continued to modify the form in accordance with their own insights and interpretations of the movements.
-One can say there are almost as many versions as there are masters and this often leads to confusion for the novice student.
+Different masters have continued to modify the form in accordance with their own insights and interpretations of the movements and this often leads to confusion for the novice student.

 Study Course

 Our study of Traditional Yang Style Tai Chi Chuan is directly from the source.
-We return to the Yang family tai chi roots and in particular the lineage of Yang Chengfu - Yang Zhenduo - Yang Jun.
+We return to the Yang family Tai Chi roots and in particular the lineage of Yang Chengfu - Yang Zhenduo - Yang Jun.
 Grand Master Yang Zhenduo (4th generation), together with his grandson Master Yang Jun (6th generation), had committed themselves to preserving Yang Chengfu’s legacy by continuing to teach his Traditional Yang Style Tai Chi Chuan both in China and internationally.
-The study course follows the curriculum of the International Yang Family Tai Chi Chuan Association..
+The study course follows the sequence of learning as prescribed by the International Yang Family Tai Chi Chuan Association..

 The Forms

-The 103 Movement Hand Form, the 49 Movement Demonstration/Competition Form, the 22 Movement Essential Form, the 13 Sabre Form and the 67 Movement Sword Form.
+The 22 Movement Essential Form, the 103 Movement Hand Form, the 49 Movement Demonstration/Competition Form, the 13 Sabre Form and the 67 Movement Sword Form.

 |